 You must speak on the day you have been assigned.
 If you miss class on a day you have been assigned to speak without a valid, documented excuse, you will receive 0 points for the assignment.
 If you show up on the day you are assigned to debate without a brief, you will receive 0 points for the speech.
-If you have an emergency and are unable to attend class on an assigned speech date, you must email me your brief before our class begins to verify that you were prepared to debate.
-If you foresee a time conflict with a speech date, please provide me with advance notice.
+If you cannot attend class on the day of your debate due to an illness or emergency, you must email me your brief and a video of you properly delivering your arguments before our class begins to verify you were prepared to complete the assignment on time.
+Upon reviewing your brief, video, and documentation, I will determine if you can speak in front of our class to receive points for the assignment.
+If you foresee a time conflict with a debate date, please provide me with advance notice.